Siyaanx/Neural-Network-Regression-Analysis/README.md

 -Regression analysis using neural networks is carried out on the synthesized dataset.

-`Report is in the jupyter notebook file uploaded here`.
+`Report is in the Jupyter notebook file uploaded here`.

 Question 2: